Why Join Our Dream Forums?

-Dreams are amazing experiences that happen while you’re asleep and frequently consist of a sequence of ideas, pictures, and feelings.
+Dreams are amazing experiences that happen while you’re asleep and often consist of a sequence of ideas, pictures, and feelings.
 When brain activity is high during REM (Rapid Eye Movement) sleep, they are most prevalent and severe.
-Dreams are thought to aid in the processing of feelings, memories, and experiences, though the precise cause of dreaming is still unknown.
+Dreams are believed to help process feelings, memories, and experiences.
+The exact cause of dreaming is still unknown.

 REM (Rapid Eye Movement) sleep is characterized by: